 Although not the most significant factor when it comes to choosing an app, the search functionality is definitely a handy feature that can help you quickly find your notes (or pages) amidst a sea of gazillion notes.
 And the best part about it is that you can find a note by its contents.
 So, in case you do not remember the title of a note but have an idea of its content, you can input that into the search box to find the relevant results.
 When pitted against each other, Evernote manages to offer a much better search experience by offering the ability to refine the search results using different parameters — something that Notion lacks.
 However, that is not to say that Notion does not pull up relevant results for your searches: it does that quickly and effectively, but unlike Evernote, it does not offer the filters to narrow down the results.

 By now, you must have an idea of what separates the two apps and how both apps share some features but have an entirely different scope of use.
 For instance, you can share notes (or pages) with people on both apps, which is a nifty feature and can help you collaborate with other users.
 Besides, you can star or favorite the notes (or pages) that you need more often for quick and easy access.
 As for other features, Notion clearly takes the high ground with better customizability and collaboration features.
 [You can check our detailed guide on Notion to learn more about the service.]
 In addition, you can also create websites with Notion without any coding expertise, which is something that you can not do with Evernote.

 Notion vs Evernote: Use Cases

-By now, you must have got an idea of what each of the two services has to offer, and based on that, how do the use-cases for both of them differ.
+By now, you must have got an idea of what each of the two services has to offer and, based on that, how the use-cases for both of them differ.
 But, to give you a better (and clear) idea of the scenarios where the two shine, here’s what I feel after having used both services for a considerable period of time.